 What Causes Carbon Monoxide Poisoning?

-- Furnaces and water heaters
+- Furnaces and water heaters.

-- Room heaters and central heating system
+- Room heaters and central heating systems.

-- Cooking and canteen appliances
+- Cooking and canteen appliances.

-- Portable generators
+- Portable generators.

-- Vehicle engines run in enclosed and poorly ventilated spaces and faulty exhaust systems
+- Vehicle engines run in enclosed and poorly ventilated spaces, and faulty exhaust systems.

-- Blocked or damaged chimneys
+- Blocked or damaged chimneys.

-Minimising the Risks at Work
+Reducing Risks from Carbon Monoxide at Work

-A thorough risk assessment is therefore crucial on all relevant equipment and appliances.
+A thorough risk assessment is crucial on all relevant equipment and appliances.
 A risk assessment will address various aspects of the machinery’s location, standard and operator usage including:

-- Adequate ventilation
+- Adequate ventilation.

-- Regular checks/servicing
+- Regular checks/servicing.

-- The presence of (regularly tested) carbon monoxide monitors
+- The presence of (regularly tested) carbon monoxide monitors.

-- The manner in which the machinery is operated
+- The manner in which the machinery is operated.

 Detecting Carbon Monoxide in the Workplace

-Recognising the Early Symptoms of Carbon Monoxide Poisoning at Work
+Symptoms of Carbon Monoxide Poisoning at Work

 One of the surest signs that carbon monoxide is present in the workplace is if these symptoms start to diminish when you leave work and return home only to re-emerge when youre next in work.
 This is possibly more noticeable after youve returned from, say, a week or twos holiday.
 More evidence would be where several of your colleagues are also experiencing similar symptoms.

 What can I do if I Suspect Carbon Monoxide at Work?